danfinlay/metamask-blog-posts/truffle-metamask.md

 If you visit it, you'll see that by default this new Dapp template signs you in with the first account on your `testrpc` account list, which happens to be the same account that got pre-populated with 10k shiny new Metacoins!
 That's because when you ran `truffle deploy`, Truffle used your first account as the contract publisher, and the contract says to fund the creator's account with 10k coins.

-*If you don't see any Metacoin in this account, it may be because you have Metamask already installed.
-Jump down to [Switching between testrpc and Metamask accounts](./#switchingbetweentestrpcandmetamaskaccounts).*

-You can now send those coins to any account you want, so let's now set up some Metamask accounts, and then we can fund them!
+You can now send those coins to any account you want, for example, the second account in your `testrpc` list!
+If you enter an address and a value, and hit send, you'll see your balance go down!

+If that seems a little too easy, I'd agree with you!
+That's why Metamask gives the user an opportunity to approve every transaction that a Dapp attempts, and that's more secure!

+Let's try connecting to the same account through Metamask, and see how easy it is!

 ####Setting up Metamask